XRTK/unity-action/README.md

 # Unity Action (XRTK)

-An atomic GitHub Action that runs the Unity engine via cli with the provided parameters.
+An atomic GitHub Action that runs cli tool for passing commands to the Unity Engine.

 Part of the [Mixed Reality Toolkit (XRTK)](https://github.com/XRTK) open source project.

-> This action does not have any dependency on the use of XRTK in your Unity project, unless you'd like to use the command line build `-executeMethod` arg
+> This action does not require the use of XRTK in your Unity project.

+## Related Github Actions

+* [xrtk/unity-setup](https://github.com/XRTK/unity-setup) Downloads and installs the unity editor.
+* [xrtk/unity-action](https://github.com/XRTK/activate-unity-license) An cli tool for passing commands to the Unity Engine.
+* [xrtk/unity-build](https://github.com/XRTK/unity-build) ***(Requires XRTK plugin in Unity Project)***

 ## How to use